openthread/ot-docs/site/en/codelabs/openthread-hardware/index.lab.md

 ### Downgrade the FTD Joiner

-You can test this behavior by manually downgrading the **FTD Joiner** from a Router back to an End Device.
+You can test this behavior by manually downgrading the **FTD Joiner** from a Mesh Extender back to an End Device.
 Change the state to child and check the RLOC16:

 ```console
 ## FTD Joiner ##